 Could your exercise program be causing hearing loss?

-Maybe you resolved to make 2018 your year to get fit.
+Maybe you resolved to make this year your year to get fit.
 Spring break is looming, and perhaps you have visions of finally getting that buff beach body you always wanted.
 Or maybe you just want to start exercising more for your overall health.
 There is no denying that exercise is beneficial to the body and mind.
 But be careful, because that new fitness routine might come with an unpleasant side effect: hearing loss.

 Fitness programs designed to push the body to its limit, such as CrossFit which has gained a cult following across the nation, can have negative consequences for your hearing if you are not careful.
 CrossFit and other intense "boot camp" style programs combine weightlifting, cardio, core training and more can deliver results in the form of peak physical fitness.
 But some participants are paying a high price for getting in shape.